-For my 12.5-hour round trip flights to and from Tashkent, I flew on an Uzbekistan Airways 787 Dreamliner.
+For my 12.5-hour round trip flights to and from Tashkent, I flew on an Uzbekistan Airways 787 Dreamliner with my air tickets.
 The seats in the Economy Class were in a 3-3 configuration.
 My seat on my way to Tashkent was 41D, so it was all the way in the back.
 But I was lucky enough to have an entire row to myself, which would make stretching out and eating much more comfortable.
 On the way back, I sat in the emergency row, so I again had plenty of room to stretch out!

 The flights to and from Tashkent were smooth from start to finish.
 Roughly an hour after takeoff from JFK in New York, I enjoyed a packet of peanuts and a cup of wine.
 I wasn’t sure if it was Uzbek or Russian, and I couldn’t identify the grapes used in it, but it was very tasty.
 Passengers are also given wet wipes to clean their hands, as well as a pair of soft, comfortable slippers, which I liked a lot.
 Another convenience of flying on a Dreamliner is that there are blackout windows.
 Between them and the soft eye mask passengers are also given, you can sleep soundly without the sun shining in your face.

 Unfortunately, I can’t sing high praises for the entertainment on my way to Tashkent.
 While the television screens showed four movies and several TV show options, none of them were available on my screen.
 The flight attendant told me that some of the screens had them, but others didn’t.